JetBrains/amper/docs/src/user-guide/basics.md

         product:
           type: jvm/app
        ```
-       The `jvm/app` product type means that the module produces a JVM application.
+       The `jvm/app` product type means that the module produces a [JVM application](product-types/jvm-app.md).
+       Read more about other product types in the [Product types](product-types/index.md) section.
     2. The `dependencies` section contains the list of dependencies for this module.
        Here `io.ktor:ktor-client-core:2.3.0` are the
        [Maven coordinates :fontawesome-solid-external-link:](https://maven.apache.org/pom.html#Maven_Coordinates) of